 One of the many switchbacks that connect Las Cuevas to other villages in the area.

-This streetlight and others in Hoja Blanca light up each day at 6:00 pm.
-Located 15 minutes from Las Cuevas, Hoja Blanca feels more like a small town than a remote mountain village...
+Like clockwork, this streetlight and others light up each day at 6:00 pm.
+Just 15 minutes from Las Cuevas, Hoja Blanca feels more like a small town than a remote mountain village.